nixworks/public/news/2010/08/15/romani-evictions-and-deportations-from-illegal-campsites-by-french-authorities-a-major-road-bridge-is-barricaded-near-bordeaux-during-a-ho.md

 ### [2010-08-15](/news/2010/08/15/index.md)

-# Romani evictions and deportations from illegal campsites by French authorities:.
-A major road bridge is barricaded near Bordeaux during a holiday weekend by Romani objecting to forced evictions by French authorities.
+# Romani evictions and deportations from illegal campsites by French authorities:: A major road bridge is barricaded near Bordeaux during a holiday weekend by Romani objecting to forced evictions by French authorities.

 Roma (Gypsies) block a major road near Bordeaux in protest after hundreds of them were evicted from an illegal campsite.